trtku/sand-report/README.md

 ## Credit

-This project is part of the Master Thesis at Tokyo University of the Arts by Ko Tsuruta; supervised by Prof.Mitshiro Kanada and Takahiro Kai.
+This project is developed by Ko Tsuruta(<trtku0809@gmail.com>); as a part of his Master Thesis at Tokyo University of the Arts (TUA) supervised by Prof.Mitshiro Kanada and Takahiro Kai.

-Developed by Ko Tsuruta(<trtku0809@gmail.com>).
+Special Thanks to the members of Structural Engineering Laboratory at TUA.